VadMuk/R-Homework-and-Labs/Project 1.md

 3. Importing and Preparing the Data

 # 3. Use tidyverse for:
-- Importing (readr or readxl).
+- Importing  -- readr or readxl.
-- Cleaning (dplyr for filtering, transforming).
+- Cleaning  -- dplyr for filtering, transforming.
-- Converting categorical variables (mutate, factor).
+- Converting categorical variables: mutate, factor.
-- Reshaping into tidy format (tidyr).
+- Reshaping into tidy format  -- tidyr.
 Example:
 library(tidyverse)